 Students who are interested in living a balanced, active, and healthy lifestyle will have an opportunity to explore themselves through in-class and out-of-class experiences.
-Additionally, they will explore other areas of health and wellness such as mental and spiritual health.
-Students will also engage in discussions and topics including but not limited to healthy eating habits, nutrition, stress management, and a variety of exercise options.
-Furthermore, students will guide their own experiences in the community by choosing which programs and activities they want to host for their living-learning community.
-Students in this community will live in Parkside College and will also enroll in a 3 unit, General Education course, Fitness for Living (Kin 157), taught by a Faculty in Residence.
+They will explore other areas of health and wellness such as mental and spiritual health.
+Students in this community will live in Parkside College and will also enroll in a 3 unit, General Education course, Nutrition 132.

 This community is open to students who are admitted into the University Honors Program.
-The University Honors Program (UHP) Living-Learning Community enriches the educational experience of high-achieving students through its commitment to academic excellence and undergraduate research, mentorship and professionalism, and meaningful engagement both on-campus and in the surrounding communities.
+The University Honors Program (UHP) Academic House enriches the educational experience of high-achieving students through its commitment to academic excellence and undergraduate research, mentorship and professionalism, and meaningful engagement both on-campus and in the surrounding communities.
 The Honors curriculum explores social justice, diversity, and sustainability topics that encourage students to become informed citizens locally and globally.
-Students who participate in the UHP Living-Learning Community will enroll in UHP 100 “Angeles of Vision” and UHP 150 “Exploring-a-Text” in the fall and spring semesters, respectively.
-Students in this community will live in Hillside College - Los Cerritos.
 For more information about the UHP as well as the admissions criteria and application process, please consult the Program website at www.csulb.edu/uhp.